EleutherAI/gpt-neox/README.md

 - **Sparsity:**

     - Deepspeed's sparse attention kernels are supported, but don't work with cuda 11.0+, and require a specific hardware setup (V100s/RTX2080s/A100s).
 Add `"sparsity": "all"` to your config file to use sparse attention on all layers, or `"sparsity": "interspersed"` to use it every other layer.
+To use sparsity, first run `pip install requirements/requirements-sparseattention.txt` to install triton.

 - **Norms:**